 What is a corrective exercise program?

 Your corrective exercise program is where you create "balance," working on your problematic areas.
 It precedes your traditional exercise program and is your foundation.
 Generally the program addresses poor postural alignment, strength and flexibility imbalances, and inefficient movement patterns.
 Normally the corrective exercise program takes 6 to 24 weeks to complete.

 What are hands-on techniques?

-Hannah has learned various hands-on techniques through her education and experiences as an athletic trainer and personal trainer.
-Her current hands-on techniques include guidance and at times varying degrees of resistance as the client moves within a specified movement pattern.
-These techniques help relieve muscle tension, improve joint alignment and improve inefficient movement patterns.
-Pain associated with these problems is often reduced, as well, over time.
+Hannah has learned various hands-on techniques through her education and experiences in exercise science, kinesiology, athletic training, personal training and continued education courses and workshops.
+Her current hands-on techniques involve guidance and at times varying degrees of resistance as the client moves.
+Visualization, deep breathing, and energy medicine techniques may also be utilized to achieve your goals.
+These techniques help relieve muscle tension, improve joint alignment, and correct inefficient movement patterns.
+Pain associated with these problems is often reduced over time.

 Read more on principles and methods:

-*Note: Hannah has learned the above principles and methods through formal education and independent studies and does not claim to be certified in all the above areas.
+*Note: Hannah has learned the above principles and methods through formal education and independent studies.